As seen on

 What is Not Covered by Professional Indemnity Insurance?

-Professional Indemnity insurance typically does not cover defective workmanship or any defective materials, deliberate acts or omissions, criminal acts, bodily injury (except in the case of medical malpractice), property damage, employment claims or personal and advertising injury.
+General professional Indemnity insurance typically does not cover defective workmanship or any defective materials, deliberate acts or omissions, criminal acts, bodily injury (except in the case of medical malpractice or due to professional negligence), property damage, employment claims or personal and advertising injury.

 Average Professional Indemnity Insurance Cost UK

 While the average cost of professional indemnity insurance for small businesses in the UK starts from as little as £45 to £1,500 a year, prices can reach into the tens of thousands of pounds for even a mid-size company—for instance an architect with £1M in turnover.
-Prices depend mostly on your line of work and your turnover each year (they'll also ask about the size of your largest contract each year).
+Prices depend mostly on the type of work you do and your turnover each year (and the size of your largest contract each year).

 All that said, let's get an idea of starting costs for PII.
 Below we have some sample quotes for a test business to show how prices vary across industries.
 These are sample quotes only; you may need to pay less, or a lot more.